vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/photo-swipe.md

 ---
-title: Picture Preview
+title: Image Preview
 icon: preview
 category:
-  - feature
+  - Feature
 tag:
-  - feature
+  - Feature
-  - photo preview
+  - Image Preview
 ---

 By including [vuepress-plugin-photo-swipe][photo-swipe], vuepress-theme-hope will make the pictures in the body of the page enter the preview mode when clicked.